UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 <iframe src="/module5/charts/12/unnamed-chunk-2.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: You can change the color scheme of a plot by specifying its name as a string to the `scheme` parameter inside `alt.Scale`.
+Notes: You can change the colour scheme of a plot by specifying its name as a string to the `scheme` parameter inside `alt.Scale`.

-To more easily see the changes we are making to the colors, we also increase the size of all points via the `size` parameter of the mark.
+To more easily see the changes we are making to the colours, we also increase the size of all points via the `size` parameter of the mark.

 ---